Tuscarora people: 19th century

 In 1802, the last Indian Woods Tuscarora negotiated a treaty with the United States, by which land would be held for them that they could lease.
 As the government never ratified the treaty, the North Carolina Tuscarora viewed the treaty as null and void.
 In 1831, the Indian Woods Tuscarora sold the remaining rights to their lands.
 By this point, their 56,000 acre area had been reduced to 2,000 acre.

 Although without a reservation, some Tuscarora descendants remained in the southern regions of the state, intermarrying with European settlers.
 In 1971, the Tuscarora in Robeson County sought to get an accounting of their lands and rents due them under the unratified treaty of 1803.
-At least three bands have organized in Robeson County.
+At least three bands who self-identify as Tuscarora have organized in Robeson County.
 In 2010, they united as one group.